RedisLabs/redislabs-docs/content/rc/security/database-security/tls-ssl.md

     {{<image filename="images/rc/database-details-configuration-tab-security-tls-client-auth-certificate.png" width="300px" alt="Provide or generate a certificate for TLS client authentication." >}}{{< /image >}}

-    If you generate your certificate from the admin console, a ZIP file download will start.
+    If you generate your certificate from the admin console, a download button will appear once completed.
 The download contains:

     - `redis_user.crt` – the certificate's public key.

     - `redis_user_private.key` – the certificate's private key.

+    {{<note>}}
+You must download the certificate using this button at this point.
+After the changes have been applied in the following steps the full bundle of public and private key will no longer be available for download.
+    {{</note>}}

-1. To apply your changes and enable TLS, select the **Save database** button:
+2. To apply your changes and enable TLS, select the **Save database** button:

     {{<image filename="images/rc/button-database-save.png" width="140px" alt="Use the Save database button to save database changes." >}}{{< /image >}}